-Hill Consulting HRS draws on more than 25 years’ experience and a proven Recruitment Audit methodology that will help your recruitment function improve efficiency.
+Hill Consulting HRS draws on more than 25 years’ experience and a proven Recruitment Audit methodology that will help your HR function improve efficiency.

 Our recommendations can achieve process improvements and substantial savings in cost, time and quality to deliver a better recruitment experience for both your hiring managers and your candidates.
 This will have important flow-on effects for your speed to hire, cost per hire, quality of hires, retention capability and Employer Brand (EVP).

 Our Audits often lead to a business case for change or purchase justification and or the cost: benefit analysis of any change.

 Often our ROI calculators mean new purchases and tech investments are cost neutral, we cost out unseen time and resources deficiencies and the cost benefit of the new technology.

 To find out more about our unique Recruitment Audit Methodology, and the process undertaken